-The proposed amendments to Partial Action Plan 4 propose the reallocation of \$1,800,000 from funds allocated for West Street Planning (part Long Term Planning) to West Street Pedestrian Connections.
-A description the proposed reallocation is located in section F below.

-The total allocation for the Short-Term Capital Projects has increased as a result of the reallocation of \$1,800,000 from West Street Planning (part Long-Term Planning) up to \$71,205,000.
+February 2006 Amendment to Short-Term Capital Projects: This amendment reallocated \$1,800,000 from funds allocated for West Street Planning (part of Long Term Planning) to West Street Pedestrian Connections.
+A description of the proposed reallocation is located in section F below.
+The total allocation for the Short-Term Capital Projects was increased as a result of the reallocation of \$1,800,000 from West Street Planning (part Long-Term Planning) up to \$71,205,000.